Alistair-Tech/D.V.S.A.P/multiple streaming/README.md

-# Distributed-Video-Stream-Analytics-Platform (DVSAP)
-Distributed video stream analytics using Kafka, Opencv and Spark
+# Multiple video streaming using kafka, python and mongodb.